Birdlime: Legal status

+Europe

 In July 2020, France was poised to outlaw "glue-trapping" (chasse à la glu) of birds (thrushes and blackbirds within quotas), using sticks covered in glue, after the European commission threatened legal action and fines.
 However, in November 2020, advocate general Juliane Kokott ruled that glue-trapping was compatible with the 2009 EU Birds Directive, and an allowable exception to the directive's ban of bird lime use.

 In the Valencian region of Spain, birdlime (locally known as parany) is commonly used to capture the song thrush, which is a delicacy throughout Spain and is used in many local recipes.
 In spite of the EU's attempts to curb this practice, it is still tolerated in this region.

 In March 2021 this practice was ruled by European Court of Justice to be illegal in the European Union.

+Africa

+In South Africa trapping birds with birdlime has been illegal since 1934, when Deneys Reitz, as Minister for Agriculture, passed the Wild Birds Protection Act.

 Other uses

 The 4th-century BC Greek writer Aeneas Tacticus recommends (34.1–2) birdlime be used as a substance which will prevent fires from burning wood or other combustible materials, when smeared upon their surfaces.

 Birdlime was used in the manufacturing of British sticky bombs during World War II.